cap-js-community/event-queue/docs/diff-to-outbox/index.md

 operations.
 You can learn more about these features in the [load balancing section](/event-queue/load-balancing).

 The event-queue package also supports periodic events, similar to cron-jobs.
 This feature allows for the scheduling of tasks at regular intervals.
-More details about this feature are available in the .
+More details about this feature are available in the.

 Moreover, the event-queue package allows for the publishing and processing of events in different microservices, enhancing the modularity and scalability of applications.